Simple Blueberry Banana Sourdough Muffins

-…simple joy by simpler living.
+…simple joy by simpler living

-Jump to RecipeTender and moist with just enough sweetness, these blueberry banana muffins satisfy a snack craving yet are healthy enough to eat for a nutritious breakfast.
-They are so easy to whip up quickly, and so tasty that you will want to make them often!
+Jump to RecipeTender and moist with just enough sweetness!
+These blueberry banana sourdough muffins satisfy a snack craving yet are healthy enough to eat for a nutritious breakfast.Â

 The mix of blueberries with bananas and sourdough plus sweeteners gives them bursting flavors to satisfy hungry mouths.

-This recipe is a great way to use up your sourdough discard but can also be used with active sourdough starter.
-If using freshly ground wheat, you will not only make it low-gluten but also high protein and nutrient-dense.
-This provides great healing and energy to start the day or for that afternoon slump when you need a healthy pick-me-up!
+This recipe is a great way to use up sourdough discard but can also be used with active sourdough.
+Using freshly milled flour makes these an overall healthy food.
+It is low-gluten, high protein, nutrient-dense (including fiber).
+This provides great healing and energy to start the day or for that afternoon slump when you need a healthy pick-me-up!Â

 **This post contains affiliate links, which means I make a small commission at no extra cost to you.**